 Enscape's Render Panorama buttons in Revit

 Start Enscape and simply navigate to the position you want to capture.
 Then, click the Render Panorama button, and choose either Render Panorama, which will render the image out in mono, or Render Panorama for Cardboard which will render the image out in stereo.
-The panorama will now be generated and saved to be then found via the My Uploads button, under the Panoramas tab.
+The panorama will now be generated and saved to be then found via the Manage Uploads button.

-Click My Uploads and then select the Panoramas tab to open your panorama gallery.
+Click the Manage Uploads button in the Enscape toolbar and then select the Panoramas tab in the Manage Uploads window to open your panorama gallery.
 Here you get an overview of your panoramas.
 You can sort them by project or time in the upper right corner.
 Hover over the image, moving the mouse pointer to the left or right side to rotate the panorama.

 Enscape's My Uploads window

 Click on the cloud symbol to upload your panorama to the Cloud.

 Once you have uploaded the panorama to the cloud, the Upload panorama to cloud button changes to the View panorama in browser button.
 Clicking on the button will directly open the panorama in your browser; hovering over this button will reveal a QR code that can be scanned with QR scanning software which will directly open the link to the panorama in the devices default browser.

 Enscape's View panorama in browser button showing the QR code when hovering over the button